193rd Special Operations Squadron: Air Defense

 The unit was called to active federal service on 1 February 1951 for duty in the Korean War.
 The squadron was sent to Dover AFB, Delaware where it assumed an air defense mission.
 The squadron was re-equipped with F-84C Thunderjets to perform air defense over the Delmarva Peninsula.
 It was upgraded to the dedicated F-94B Starfire interceptor by October 1951.
 It was released from active duty and returned to Pennsylvania commonwealth control on 1 November 1952.

-Remained under ADC control after return Reading, was re-designated as a Fighter-Interceptor Squadron.
+Remained under Air Defense Command (ADC) control after return Reading, was re-designated as a Fighter-Interceptor Squadron.
 Equipped with F-51D Mustangs with an air defense mission for Southeastern Pennsylvania and Philadelphia.

-With the end of the line for the Mustang in USAF service, the United States Air Force, in an effort to upgrade to an all jet fighter force, required Air National Guard Air Defense Command units to upgrade to jet-powered aircraft.
+With the end of the line for the Mustang in USAF service, the United States Air Force, in an effort to upgrade to an all jet fighter force, required Air National Guard ADC units to upgrade to jet-powered aircraft.
 The Reading Airport Commission and National Guard authorities found themselves in a conflict over the use of Reading Municipal Airport for tactical jet operations.
 Unable to resolve these differences the Air Force inactivated the 148th Fighter-Interceptor Squadron on 30 June 1956.